saucelabs/sauce-school/codelabs/Module1_APITesting.md

 https://api.uber.com/v1/products?server_token=[token]&latitude=40.6797300818661&longitude=-73.9639477463489
 ```

-Uber then performs numerous calculations and actions and returns this **JSON** (JavaScript Object Notation) response to your phone:
+Uber then performs numerous connections and actions to other services, and then returns this **JSON** (JavaScript Object Notation) response to your phone:

 ```json
 {